HemlockBane/red_tv_youtube/README.md

 # Red TV Player

-Red TV Player is a video-streaming app that allows you watch all your favourites shows from RED TV.
+Red TV Player is a video-streaming app that allows you watch all your favourites shows from RED TV

 ## Features